samumantha/github-jupyter-4-ds/README.md

 Slides for the session itself: `content/slides.pdf`.

-A typo to fix for demo: This is a tyhpo.
+A typo to fix for demo: This is a typo.